usakocher/SQL_movie_theater/README.md

 ## Lessons Learned
 In checking that my tables and information rendered, I realized that most of my tables contained id's from other tables, and have no other means of identification.
 Now
 I don't believe this to be too much of a problem as it's the relationships of the tables that are important, but colleagues, or even myself, can have problems truly understanding the data in the tables.
-It can also make information harder to query as it would just return id's with no other information.
+It can also make information harder to query as it would just return id's with no other information.<br>

+One of the hardships I had was trying to create a single table for transactions.
+But concession items and tickets would contain totally different information and so would end up requiring different transaction tables.

+## Questions Developed
+In order render the tables the way I had designed, I discovered two problems.
+One was showtimes.
+We went over how to do a timestamp but I needed to create a set time.
+With enough googling I discovered the solution.
+The other issue I had was that I needed a boolean value for the showtime column of matinee; True if showtime was a matinee, False if it was not.
+I went through several different potential solutions, including making that value binary: 1 for True, 0 for False.
+Finally, buring within the depths of Mordor, I discovered that postgresSQL actually contained boolean values.
+So after much researching, I determined that my solution was pretty easy.